 What are the risk factors for gallbladder cancer?

-But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, does not necessarily mean that a person will get the disease.
-And many people who get the disease may not have any known risk factors.
+But having a risk factor, or even several risk factors, does not mean that a person will get the disease.
+And many people who get the disease may have few or no known risk factors.

 Scientists have found several risk factors that make a person more likely to develop gallbladder cancer.
-Many of these are related in some way to chronic inflammation in the gallbladder.
+Many of these are related in some way to chronic inflammation (irritation and swelling) in the gallbladder.

 Gallstones are the most common risk factor for gallbladder cancer.
-Gallstones are hard, rock-like formations of cholesterol and other substances that form in the gallbladder and can cause chronic inflammation.
+Gallstones are pebble-like collections of cholesterol and other substances that form in the gallbladder and can cause chronic inflammation.
 At least 3 out of 4 people with gallbladder cancer have gallstones when they are diagnosed.
-Gallstones are a very common condition, but gallbladder cancer is quite rare, especially in the United States.
+But gallstones are very common, and gallbladder cancer is quite rare, especially in the United States.
 Most people with gallstones never develop gallbladder cancer.

 Porcelain gallbladder is a condition in which the wall of the gallbladder becomes covered with calcium deposits.
-It sometimes occurs after long-term inflammation of the gallbladder.
-People with this condition may have a higher risk of developing gallbladder cancer (possibly because both conditions can be related to inflammation).
-Still, not all studies have found such a link.
+It sometimes occurs after long-term inflammation of the gallbladder (cholecystitis), which can be caused by gallstones.
+People with this condition have a higher risk of developing gallbladder cancer (possibly because both conditions can be related to inflammation).

 Patients with gallbladder cancer are more often overweight or obese than people without this disease.
-Obesity is also a risk factor for gallstones, which may help explain this link.
+Obesity is also a risk factor for gallstones, which might help explain this link.

-Gallbladder cancer can occur in younger people, but it’s seen mainly in older people.
-The average age of people when they are diagnosed is 73.
-Almost 3 out of 4 people with gallbladder cancer are older than age 65 when it is found.
+Gallbladder cancer is seen mainly in older people, but younger people can develop it as well.
+The average age of people when they are diagnosed is 72.
+More than 2 out of 3 people with gallbladder cancer are 65 or older when it is found.

 Ethnicity and geography

 In the United States, the risk of developing gallbladder cancer is highest among Mexican Americans and Native Americans.
 They are also more likely to have gallstones than members of other ethnic and racial groups.
 The risk is lowest among African Americans.
-Worldwide, gallbladder cancer is much more common in Asian, Eastern European, and South American countries than it is in the United States.
+Worldwide, gallbladder cancer is much more common in India, Pakistan, and Central European and South American countries than it is in the United States.

 Abnormalities of the bile ducts

 The pancreas is another organ that releases fluids through a duct into the small intestine to help digestion.
 This duct normally meets up with the common bile duct just as it enters the small intestine.
-Some people have abnormalities where these ducts meet that allow juice from the pancreas to reflux (flow backward) into the bile ducts.
+Some people have an abnormality where these ducts meet that lets juice from the pancreas reflux (flow backward) into the bile ducts.
 This backward flow also prevents the bile from being emptied through the bile ducts as quickly as normal.
 People with these abnormalities are at higher risk of gallbladder cancer.
-Scientists are not sure whether the increased risk is due to the action of the pancreatic juice or possibly due to the ducts being exposed longer to damaging substances in the bile itself.
+Scientists are not sure if the increased risk is due to the action of the pancreatic juice or is possibly due to the ducts being exposed longer to damaging substances in the bile itself.

-A gallbladder polyp is a growth that bulges out from the surface of the inner gallbladder wall.
+A gallbladder polyp is a growth that bulges from the surface of the inner gallbladder wall.
 Some polyps are formed by cholesterol deposits in the gallbladder wall.
 Others may be small tumors (either cancerous or benign) or may be caused by inflammation.
-Polyps larger than 1 centimeter (almost a half inch) are more likely to be cancerous, so doctors often advise removing the gallbladder in patients with gallbladder polyps that size or larger.
+Polyps larger than 1 centimeter (almost a half inch) are more likely to be cancer, so doctors often recommend removing the gallbladder in patients with gallbladder polyps that size or larger.

 Industrial and environmental chemicals

 It is not clear if exposure to certain chemicals in the workplace or the environment increases the risk of gallbladder cancer.
-This is a difficult area to study because this cancer is not common.
+This is hard to study because this cancer is not common.
 Some studies in lab animals have suggested that chemical compounds called nitrosamines may increase the risk of gallbladder cancer.
-Other studies have found that workers in the rubber and textile industries may have more gallbladder cancers than the general public.
+Other studies have found that gallbladder cancer might occur more in workers in the rubber and textile industries than in the general public.
 More research is needed in this area to confirm or refute these possible links.

-People chronically infected with salmonella (the bacterium that causes typhoid) and those who are carriers of the disease are more likely to develop gallbladder cancer than those not infected.
+People chronically infected with salmonella (the bacterium that causes typhoid) and those who are carriers of the disease are more likely to get gallbladder cancer than those not infected.
+This is probably because the infection can cause gallbladder inflammation.
 But typhoid is rare in the United States.

 Most gallbladder cancers are not found in people with a family history of the disease.
 A history of gallbladder cancer in the family seems to increase a person’s chances of developing this cancer, but the risk is still low because this is a rare disease.